Fall 2013 CHAPEL SCHEDULE

 - Rev. James Taylor, director of Campus Ministries

 - Dr. Rex Horne, Jr. president, “A Final Word for the Semester”

 *Denotes Elma Cobb speakers

-Please contact Ian Cosh, VP for Commuity and International Engagement, at 870-245-5320 if you have any questions regarding this schedule.
+Please contact Ian Cosh, vice president for community and international engagement, at 870-245-5320 if you have any questions regarding this schedule.

 Chapel at Ouachita

-All chapel programs are coordinated by the office of the assistant to the president for community development.
+All chapel programs are coordinated by the office of the Vice President for Community and International Engagement.
 The programs are designed to deepen the students’ spiritual lives, to broaden their cultural appreciation and to realize their roles as part of the Ouachita community.
 Thus, the values held dear at Ouachita since 1886 are transmitted to each student generation through worship, information and shared moments in time.